-The Adafruit_GFX library works together with a second library provided for each specific display type — for example, the ST7735 1.8" color LCD requires installing both the Adafruit_GFX and Adafruit_ST7735 libraries.
+The Adafruit_GFX library always works together with an additional library unique to each specific display type — for example, the ST7735 1.8" color LCD requires installing Adafruit_GFX, Adafruit_BusIO and the Adafruit_ST7735 library.
 The following libraries now operate in this manner:

 - RGBmatrixPanel, for our 16x32 and 32x32 RGB LED matrix panels.

 - Adafruit_TFTLCD, for our 2.8" TFT LCD touchscreen breakout and TFT Touch Shield for Arduino.

 - Adafruit_HX8340B, for our 2.2" TFT Display with microSD.

 - Adafruit_ST7735, for our 1.8" TFT Display with microSD.